cobwebch/external_import/Documentation/Developer/Events/Index.rst

    This event is triggered just before a record is registered for update in the database.
 It is triggered for each record individually.

+   The event may throw the special exception :php:`\Cobweb\ExternalImport\Exception\InvalidRecordException`, in which case the record will be removed from the dataset to be saved.

    .. note::

       This event listener receives records only from the main table, not from any child table.